ValueMelody/melody-auth/docs/server-config.md

 ## ENABLE_EMAIL_VERIFICATION
 - **Default:** true
 - **Description:** If set to true, users will receive an email to verify their email address after signing up.
-(To enable email functionality, you need to set valid `SENDGRID_API_KEY` and `SENDGRID_SENDER_ADDRESS` environment variables first.)
+(Email functionality required.
+To enable email functionality, you need to set valid `SENDGRID_API_KEY` and `SENDGRID_SENDER_ADDRESS` environment variables first.)